Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

-Melania Trump’s popularity is on the rise, with the latest jump in numbers of her approval rating making it into the headline news this week.
+Melania Trump’s popularity is on the rise with the latest jump in numbers of her approval rating making it into the headline news this week.
 With that said, it appears that attempts to squash the new first lady’s achievement weren’t far behind.

-Today, the headlines offer “Melania Shares Weird Details About Sex Life with Trump in Resurfaced Video.”
+Today the headlines offer “Melania Shares Weird Details About Sex Life with Trump in Resurfaced Video.”
 This is a video of an interview from 18-years ago and Melania’s only discussion was done over the phone.
-Videos don’t resurface all by themselves as if they come in and out on some cyber tide.
+Videos don’t resurface all by themselves, as if they come in and out on some cyber tide.
 Someone searches for a video and then posts it online.

 When you see the description offered in a headline of Melania giving up “weird details about sex life,” which is in the title of an Elite Daily article, this conjures up all kinds of things in the mind’s eye.
 From chandelier swinging to feather boas and beyond, “weird sex” describes something out of the norm.
 You might be surprised to learn just what is being called “weird” when it comes to what Melania described during that interview.